 Life as a new mom can make you feel like you’re on an emotional roller coaster.

 Searching for advice on being a new mom can be daunting.
-In the age of information overload, it’s hard to decide which advice to take and which one to ignore.
+In the age of information overload, it’s hard to decide which advice to take and which to ignore.

 That’s why in this article, I’m going to share some great tips and practical parenting advice to make your life easier.